ondrej-kvasnovsky/vaadin-8-on-grails-3/eclipse.md

 # Eclipse

-> Working example project, which results from this tutorial, can be downloaded from [github.com/vaadin-on-grails/quickstart-app](https://github.com/vaadin-on-grails/quickstart-app).
+> Source code for this tutorial is available on [github.com/vaadin-on-grails-3/quickstart-app](https://github.com/vaadin-on-grails-3/quickstart-app).

 Spring provides great tool [Groovy/Grails Tool Suite](http://spring.io/tools/ggts) for development of Groovy and Grails based projects.
 If Eclipse is your development IDE, you should definetelly get GGTS.